sourcemeta/jsontoolkit/README.markdown

 [`std::optional`](https://en.cppreference.com/w/cpp/utility/optional) JSON
 document that represented the requested schema.

-This project includes a default resolver with common official metaschemas at `sourcemeta::jsontoolkit::DefaultResolver`.
+This project includes a default resolver with official 2019-09 and 2020-12 metaschemas at `sourcemeta::jsontoolkit::DefaultResolver`.

 You can implement resolvers to read from a local storage, to send HTTP requests, or anything your application might require.